kio42069/hyprmonitor/README.md

 Hyprmonitor is a python based application, currently in its CLI/TUI stage.
 Users can view their app wise usage data, tab wise usage data, and also look up the logs of a certain date for both the supported tabs
-Logs are available on a per-day basis, stored as serialised dictionary objects in a logs directory It logs the system data as a python dictionary object, the next version will be ported to a JSON logfile based system.
+Logs are available on a per-day basis, stored as serialised dictionary objects in a logs directory

+It logs the system data as a python dictionary object, the next version will be ported to a JSON logfile based system.
 That way, users can export the raw data and do their own personal analysis

 Future updates will include a user interface, both web-based and a standable native QT application, with graphs for visualisation, and filters for date, time, tags, and more~

-It is shipped with a systemd service, so the user can either have the monitor module in their autostart scripts, or have systemd manage the service
+It will be shipped with a systemd service, so the user can either have the monitor module in their autostart scripts, or have systemd manage the service

 (yes this is a continuation of the ssm project from last summer, [ssm](https://github.com/kio42069/ssm))

 # Motivation
 I wanted to use a digital time tracking tool, something similar to ActivityWatch, or the one called digital wellbeing on android.
 The issue with AcitivityWatch was that it has absolute trash wayland compatibility, atleast after using it for a few days on Hyprland I figured so.
-Since its not a very hard task, I decided to start building one myself, starting with a simple cli interaction, building on to make a web based ui similar to what I observed on ActivityWatch, fixing and tweaking ui elements according to what I deem more comfortable for the user
+Since its not a very hard task, I decided to start building one myself, starting with a simple cli interaction, building on to make a web based UI similar to what I observed on ActivityWatch, fixing and tweaking UI elements according to what I feel are more comfortable for the user

-# Screenshots
+# Screenshot
 ![2024-06-07-214656_hyprshot](https://github.com/kio42069/ssm/assets/62372847/da911509-baae-4fc5-8473-ce25f8d6a042)

 # Installation guide